anna51100/Getting-and-Cleaning-Data/CodeBook.md

 * y - merge of y_train and y_test
 * subject - merge of subject_train and subject_test
 * data - merge of x, y, and subject
+* average - get column average of first 66 columns in data

 # Transformation
 I use features data to name x columns.
 I also added the column name for y and subject.